 Customers choosing free shipping will receive their plans folded in a 9″ x 12″ envelope.
 Plans sent via the free shipping option go out via regular post and are not tracked.

-For customers who would rather not have fold creases in their plans, a $20 Expedited Parcel option is available during checkout.
-Plans sent via this option are rolled in cardboard tube, and the package can be tracked via our shipper, Canada Post.
+For customers who would rather not have fold creases in their plans, a $35 Expedited Parcel option is available during checkout.
+Plans sent via this option are rolled in cardboard tube, and the package can be tracked via one of three shippers; CanPar, UPS or Purolater, depending on your location.